AML-CS/alm-cs.github.io/content/posts/setup-mpi4py-in-openhpc/index.md

 ---
-title: "Setup mpi4py in Uninorte HPC"
+title: "Setup mpi4py in OpenHPC"
 date: 2021-04-10T22:16:02.505Z
 draft: false
 ---

-Tutorial about how to setup mpi4py using miniconda in Uninorte HPC.
-Also, interactive and SBATCH examples are included.
+How to setup mpi4py using miniconda in Centos 7 - OpenHPC.
+Including examples for run an Interactive session and SBATCH.
 <!--more-->

 ## Setup conda env